-To bake today, form the dough into a ball, drizzle with olive oil, and place it into a bowl to rise until doubled, 2-3 hours.
+To bake today, form the dough into a ball, drizzle with olive oil, and place it into a bowl to rise until doubled, 2 to 3 hours.

 Remove the dough from the bowl (or plastic bag) and gently form it into your desired shape.
 Place it seam-side down on a baking sheet sprinkled with cornmeal.
-Cover with plastic wrap and let it rise until doubled, 1-2 hours.
-Meanwhile, preheat the oven to 350 degrees.
+Cover with plastic wrap and let it rise until doubled, 1 to 2 hours.
+Meanwhile, preheat the oven to 350°F.

-When the loaf has fully risen, slash the top and bake at 350 degrees until the crust is golden, about 40 minutes.
+When the loaf has fully risen, slash the top and bake at 350°F until the crust is golden, about 40 minutes.
 Let it cool completely on a rack before slicing.

 |Nutrition Facts (per serving)|

 |Saturated Fat 0g||1%|

 |Total Sugars 0g|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|